sjbylo/lab-ocp4/workshop/content/exercises/81-eap-cluster.md

 ROUTE=http://`oc get route eap-cluster -o template --template {{.spec.host}}`/cluster_test/ echo $ROUTE
 ```

 The application can be reached at this endpoint.

+Wait for the pod to be ``Running`` and the application to finish starting up.
+You can open the application ina browser using the above URL.

 # Configure the application